-The Japanese leaders were a breath of fresh air, and it was reciprocated.
+The Japanese leaders were a breath of fresh air, and it was reciprocal.
 They could never understand when someone from the West would say, "It's just business."
 In the network marketing profession, it never is "just" business.
-Within two-and-a-half years, Ramona and I had built an organization with tens of thousands of distributors in the U.S., Japan, and the Philippines.
+Within two and a half years, Ramona and I had built an organization with 140,000 distributors in the US, Japan and the Philippines, 70,000 of whom were active.